kaltura/developer-platform-docs/documentation/player-portal/web/playlist-web.md

 ```

 To learn how to set up a Kaltura Player, see [Player Setup](https://developer.kaltura.com/player/web/player-setup).

-<br>Once you have a Kaltura Player instance, you can load a playlist using one of the following methods:
+Once you have a Kaltura Player instance, you can load a playlist using one of the following methods:

 #### By Playlist ID (OVP Only)

-To load a playlist by ID, use [`loadPlaylist`](./api.md#loadplaylist) method.
+To load a playlist by ID, use [`loadPlaylist`](https://developer.kaltura.com/player/web/api-web#loadplaylist) method.

 ```javascript
 kalturaPlayer.loadPlaylist({playlistId: '123456'});